 - Module on Geometric Reasoning: The first CLIx Math module on ‘Geometric Reasoning’ stresses on activities around the analysis of geometric shapes and their properties, informal deduction, gradually building facility with reasoning, leading to an understanding of the need for formal deductive proofs.

 - Module on Proportional Reasoning: CLIx Math module on ‘Proportional Reasoning’ aims to enable students to identify and understand multiplicative relationships in contexts involving comparisons, sharing and scaling, leading to conceptual applications both within and across subject domains.

 - Module on Linear Equations: CLIx Math module on ‘Linear Equations’ will focus on developing a conceptual understanding of linear equations.
 This will be done by activities involving collecting data and modelling situations using this data.
 The focus will also be on developing an understanding of the physical meaning of slope of a line in different situations.

 Clix Mathematics focuses on three core aspects to bring about desired changes, with technology as an enabler:

-- Re-interpreting the Curriculum: Strengthening the intended curriculum by building modules that use parts of the textbook content as the basis for building foundational concepts, strengthening reasoning ability, and understanding core ideas.
+- Re-interpreting the Curriculum: Strengthening the intended curriculum by building modules that use parts of the textbook content as the basis for building foundational concepts, strengthening reasoning ability and understanding of core ideas.

 May 14, 2018 / 0 Comments